 This website is devoted to Disruptive Innovation and technological change.
 Historical and contemporary observations are combined with both academic and more managerially oriented perspectives.
 The image above comes from Kodak’s abandoned site north of Stockholm, Sweden (more photos available here).

-Professor Sandström currently works at Chalmers University of Technology, the Ratio Institute and Jönköping International Business School, Sweden.
+Professor Sandström currently works at Jönköping International Business School and is affiliated with the Ratio Institute.
 He has been a visiting scholar at Victoria University in New Zealand, ETH in Switzerland and at the University of Cambridge doing research on the disruptive potential of 3D Printing.
-More recent publications concern the sharing economy’s impact and the interplay between technology and institutional change in the telecommunications sector.
+More recent publications concern the sharing economy’s impact and the interplay between technology, politics and business strategies in the telecommunications sector.
 He currently serves on the board of A3CERT.

 You can view his presentations on Slideshare here.